The Corsican Brothers (1941 film): Critical

 However, others were mixed.
 Theodore Strauss of The New York Times complained that "the script, like the sets, is rococo and heavily overstuffed, and so are the performances."

 Variety was lukewarm: "Script ... is well set up to display the action qualities, but rather studious on the dialog and story motivation.
 Gregory Ratoff's direction is okay."

 John Mosher of The New Yorker wrote: "All the activity on the screen does not necessarily imbue the audience with any too much excitement, for the picture runs a long, long time, and there are moments when vendetta squabbles pall a bit."

 Reviewing the film in 2009, Dennis Schwartz of Ozus' World Movie Reviews gave it a B− and summed it up with the title of his review: "Good on the action part and bad on the dialogue part."

 Box office

 Fairbanks later said he "didn't think [the film] was going to be good.
 I thought we were cutting corners."
 But the film "was so successful that I could have bought out Bill Paley and CBS.
 So now it's one of my favourites."
 It was one of the most successful films Fairbanks made where he was the leading star.

-Ruth Warwick later claimed the film "holds some sort of record for the number of times it has been shown on television."
+Ruth Warrick later claimed the film "holds some sort of record for the number of times it has been shown on television."